Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Deligne's category

 \begin{cor} Under the assumption of Corollary~\ref{cor:quasi-unipotent}, $\rho$ is continuous. \end{cor} \begin{rmk} It is probably true that $\rho$ is continuous without any assumption on $K$.
 However, our proof uses the structure theory for the Galois group of an arithmetic field that is not available without this assumption. \end{rmk} \begin{proof}[Proof of Corollary~\ref{cor:rho-continuous}] Let $\F=\lim_n \F_n$ with $\F_n\in D^b_c(X\times_s \eta; \Z/\ell^n\Z)$.
-Similarly to the proof of Corollary~\ref{cor:continuous-action}, it sufficesto prove the claim for each $\F_n$ separately.
-Thus, we only need to show that there is a non-empty open subgroup of $I$ that acts trivially on $\F_n$.
-Corollary~\ref{cor:quasi-unipotent} ensures that there is a non-empty open subgroup $I_1\subset I$ that acts unipotently.
+Similarly to the proof of Corollary~\ref{cor:continuous-action}, it suffices to prove the claim for each $\F_n$ separately.
+Thus, we only need to show that there is an open subgroup of $I$ that acts trivially on $\F_n$.
+Corollary~\ref{cor:quasi-unipotent} ensures that there is an open subgroup $I_1\subset I$ that acts unipotently.
 Then Corollary~\ref{cor:p1-doesnot-act} implies that $P_{1, \ell}=I_1 \cap P_{\ell}$ lies in the kernel of $\rho$.
 Thus the action of $\rho$ on $I_1$ factors through the quotient